 Large, publicly traded corporations can easily fit these advertising costs within their quarterly marketing budgets.
 But for solo-preneurs and bloggers, it usually isn’t feasible.

-That means that a blog’s ability to thrive depends almost entirely on the viewers’ willingness to tell their friends about it, or to forward to their friends a copy of the blog’s weekly email update.
+That means that a blog’s ability to thrive depends almost entirely on the viewers’ willingness to tell their friends about it, or to forward their friends a copy of the blog’s weekly email update.

 Pin this article to look at again later: